 click to hear audio Brendan Power presenting the 9-midnight show on Radio 270, 30th December 1966, soon after joining the station.
 Tape kindly provided by Martyn Webster (duration 1 minute 35 seconds)

 Tony Prince Tony Prince Born 9th May 1944, in Oldham, Lancashire, Tony is the only offshore personality to have been a real jockey before becoming a disc-jockey.
 This part of his career was short and was followed by time as an apprentice toolmaker and member of a band called The Jasons.
 He became a club DJ and, while working in Bristol, presented an early ITV pop programme, Discs-a-Gogo.
 On one of the shows, Tony Blackburn made an appearance to plug his latest record (the edition broadcast on Tuesday 7th September 1965, according to the TV Pop Diaries website).
 Tony Prince asked him for a contact number for Radio Caroline.
 He phoned them, had an audition and joined the north ship at the end of 1965.
 He transferred to Caroline South briefly, presenting programmes from the station's temporary home on the Swedish mv Cheeta II.
 This ship was on loan to the Caroline organisation while the Mi Amigo was being repaired, after losing its anchor and being washed up on the beach at Frinton-on-Sea.
 Tony then returned to Caroline North and “your royal ruler” was one of the station's most popular presenters.
 He used a number of different theme tunes including two recorded by Sounds Incorporated: Go and I'm Coming Through.
 Tony stayed until the introduction of the Marine Offences Act in August 1967.
 He went on to be Programme Director of Radio Luxembourg.
 Since then he has been heard on Capital Gold in London and Xtra-AM in Birmingham.
 Tony was quick to spot the potential of club culture and started the very successful Disco-Mix Club and the spin-off magazine Mixmag.
-This he later sold but he continues to operate the club, now known as DMC World.
+He sold the magazine but continued to operate the club which became known as DMC World.
 The book The Royal Ruler & the Railway DJ by Tony and Jan Šesták was published in hardback in December 2016.
 It tells the story of Radio Luxembourg from both sides of the Iron Curtain.
 Between April 2018 and May 2021 Tony operated United DJs Radio, an internet station he set up which featured a number of ex-pirates and friends from his time on Radio Luxembourg.
 (Thanks to Robbie Dale for the photo.
 There are some articles about Tony's time with Radio Caroline in the fans' memorabilia section and some pictures taken during his short stay on Caroline South here.
 Tony has also kindly shared some of his own photos from his time on Caroline North here.
 He also features in Nick Bailey's photo album and home movies.
 In July 2004 Tony attended the First North American Pirate Radio Reunion in Vancouver, Canada.
 There are photos of the event here.
 He also attended the Offshore 50 reunion in August 2017.
 See also the Manchester Beat site.
 As well as the audio, below, Tony can be heard in a clip on the Mick Luvzit tribute page.)

 click to hear audio Tony Prince hosting the Midnight Surf Party on Radio Caroline North, early in his broadcasting career on 3rd January 1966.
 This is an edited version of a recording available from www.azanorak.com.
 Our thanks to Ray Robinson (duration 4 minutes 8 seconds)